PeaElorm/aws-bootcamp-cruddur-2023/journal/week2.md

 > --filter-expression "service(\"backend-flask\")"
 ```
 5. This returned my aws parameters, indicating success
-6. Next, we need to create a smapling rule the xrau services; to do this we have to create an xray.json file in
+6. Next, we need to create a smapling rule for the xray services; to do this we have to create an xray.json file in aws-bootcamp-cruddur-2023/aws/json
 ```yaml
 {
 "SamplingRule": {